etiennestuder/gradle-jooq-plugin/README.md

 + Extracting the jOOQ configuration into a script file: [here](example/extract_script_file).
 + Extracting the jOOQ configuration into a precompiled script plugin: [here](example/extract_precompiled_script_plugin).
 + Passing JVM args to the jOOQ code generation process: [here](example/configure_jvm_args).
++ Configuring a JVM toolchain to run the jOOQ code generation process: [here](example/configure_toolchain).
 + Using a custom generator strategy defined in the same Gradle multi-module project: [here](example/configure_custom_generator_strategy).
 + Suppressing the task dependency between the compile task and the jOOQ source generation task: [here](example/configure_task_dependencies).
 + Declaring multiple configurations whose outputs are all added to the same source set: [here](example/configure_different_jooq_sources_for_same_target_source_set).